 The same thing goes for your tools and welding machine, you have to clean them so no residue of carbon steel is found on them.

 If particles of carbon steel end up in stainless steel, it can cause your final product to rust, ultimately defeating the purpose of using this material in the first place.
 Even trace amounts of carbon steel dust particles pose a threat.
+To learn more about welding prep refer to our separate guide.

 Another thing to take into account when welding stainless steel is filler metals.
 The choice of filler material will depend on the type of base metal that you are working on.
 The best way to go about this is to use a filler metal with the same number as the base metal grade.